formix/infernal-engine/README.md

 #### Importing a Model ####

 A model is a javascript object with scalar values or arrays and methods.
-Facts and rules paths are built based on their location within the javascrip object.
+Facts and rules paths are built based on their location in the object.
 The internal representation of a model is explained in the next section.

-The following example displays the critter model before and after executing the inference:
+The following example displays the critter model after setting two facts at the same time:

 ```javascript
 let InfernalEngine = require("infernal-engine");